“Last one,” Wallace urged, gaining encouragement from his fellow colleagues.

 “Gladly,” Vincent said, smiling.

 The others were done emptying the table by now–with the other items either in the trash bags or back to the boxes Alyssa laid out for them.
 The table was the last item.
-Although Alyssa volunteered Vincent for the heavy labor part but Wallace and Chen Yi were the ones folding the table up.
+Although Alyssa volunteered Vincent for the heavy labor part, Wallace and Chen Yi were the ones folding the table up.
 When they were done with the task, they carried it to the door–with the others tagging along carrying various items in their hands.
 Vincent led the way to his truck while Alyssa held the door for them.
 They continued making trips back and forth until the room was completely empty, except for their own possessions.
-The others looked at the room one last time as they were retrieving their stuffs from the room and stepping back out to the afternoon sun again.
+The others looked at the room one last time as they were retrieving their stuff from the room and stepping back out to the afternoon sun again.
 Alyssa turned off the lights and locked the door before turning to them.

 “Thanks, everyone,” Alyssa said with a smile.
 “We’ll keep in contact, right?
 Especially you, Qiao.”